-- 1. Insert the end eyes of the main bow (A) into the deck hinges (B) and insert the securing pins. - 2.
-Insert the end eyes of the aft braces (C) into the deck hinges (D) and insert the securing pins. - 3.
-Unfold the canvas and insert the end eyes of the forward braces (E) into the deck hinges (F) and insert the securing pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.
+- 1. Insert the end eyes of the main bow (A) into the forward deck hinges (B) and insert the securing pins. - 2.
+Insert the end eyes of the aft braces (C) into the aft deck hinges (D) and insert the securing pins. - 3.
+Unfold the canvas and attach the forward straps (E) to the deck strap eyes (F).

+- 4. Adjust the straps to remove any slack. - The jaw slides (G) should not need to be adjusted. - If you decide to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.